RCIC-UCI-Public/bioconda-admix/README.md

 - Miniconda distro from https://repo.anaconda.com/miniconda/
 - Miniconda distro hash information https://conda.io/en/latest/miniconda_hashes.html

-Channels set for conda:
+Channels set for conda in condarc file:
+  channels:
     - conda-forge
     - bioconda
     - defaults

-### Packages added via conda

 The following packages are added to the build and are installed via conda See packages info on the Pacific Biosciences github https://github.com/PacificBiosciences/pbbioconda